Mechtanium/.alx-automation/README.md

 **Warning

-Edit: 	\tBy default the script will add new files to the
+Edit:	By default the script will add new files to the
-	\t./alx-automation directory.
+	./alx-automation directory.
 To change this
-	\tbehaviour (might want to write this down somewhere before
-	\tproceeding), type 'e' and hit enter then follow these steps.
+	behaviour (might want to write this down somewhere before proceeding), type 'e' and hit enter then follow these steps.

 STEP 1:	\ttype 'i' to edit the file
 STEP 2:	\tchange the DIR_PATH=./0x03-shell_variables_expansions